demetreeus/tech-test-netcore/SOLUTION.md

 * I assumed enums are treated as integers internally, happy to confirm.

 ### Task 3

+### Task 4
 * Seemed too easy to change the label in 2 view files, went with data annotation in the form models.
 To avoid repeating I also tried to add to the entity, it didn't work at first, decided to move on with other tasks.

-### Task 4
+### Task 5
 * Decided to go with a simple js approach, which saves us server resources.
 Note to myself to get familiar with the SSR candies though.

+### Task 6
+* Impressed with the .Any and the fact that I don't need to pass the userId into the closure